 Esmeraldas Woodstar Extension (4 days)

 This short extension first visits the Pacific Coast, where Chilean Flamingos forage among a mass of shorebirds.
 The arid Santa Elena Peninsula holds endemics like Short-tailed Woodstar, Parrot-billed Seedeater, Necklaced Spinetail, and Gray-and white Tyrannulet, while more humid Tumbesian areas support populations of the endemic Esmeraldas Woodstar and the stunning Elegant Crescentchest.

 Day 1: The Santa Elena peninsula.
-An early start is required in order to make our way to the coast, where we will search the coastal scrub on the Santa Elena Peninsula for Necklaced Spinetail, West Peruvian Dove, Short-tailed Woodstar, Parrot-billed Seedeater, Short-tailed Field-Tyrant, and Gray-and-white Tyrannulet among others.
+An early start is required in order to make our way west to the coast, where we will search the coastal scrub on the Santa Elena Peninsula for Necklaced Spinetail, West Peruvian Dove, Short-tailed Woodstar, Parrot-billed Seedeater, Short-tailed Field-Tyrant, and Gray-and-white Tyrannulet among others.
 The coastal saltpans in this area are packed with hundreds of shorebirds, and sometimes also hold giant Peruvian Pelicans and graceful Chilean Flamingos.
 A walk out to the beach might get us somber-looking Gray Gulls or handsome Gray-headed Gulls loafing along the tideline.
 After lunch in a beach town, we head further north to the scenic Mantaraya Lodge, located on a hillside overlooking the Pacific Ocean.

 Day 4: Departure.
 The extension ends this morning with a transfer to the international airport.

 CLIMATE: Highly variable, ranging from hot and muggy to cold and damp, though most of the trip will be spent at middle elevations with a very comfortable climate.
 Some rain can be expected, and rubber boots are recommended.